 Houseflies, also known as nuisance flies, are well-known pests in homes worldwide.
 Several methods can help get rid of houseflies.

 The common housefly, known scientifically as Musca domestica, is a nonbiting fly.
-However, each one may carry more than 1 million bacteria that can transfer to food and surfaces.
+However, each one may carry more than

 Several methods can help deal with houseflies, including drain treatments and insect sprays.

 In this article, we explore how to get rid of houseflies.
 We also look at whether they are a health hazard.

 There are a variety of techniques to eliminate houseflies.
 Four of the most effective methods include: